 A local anesthetic may be applied to back of the throat to help with diagnosis and to rule out other possible causes of the pain.
-Nerve blocks can also help doctors confirm the diagnosis.
+Nerve blocks Other treatments can also help doctors confirm the diagnosis.
 They can identify the affected nerve because they are used to disrupt a specific nerve pathway that transmits or enhances pain signals.

 If these drugs are ineffective, applying a local anesthetic (such as lidocaine) to the back of the throat may provide temporary relief (as well as confirm the diagnosis).